Definitions

 Go to caringinfo.org to learn more about palliative care.

-A document signed by both a patient and the patient’s health care practitioner stating the patient’s wishes for medical treatment at the end of that patient’s life.
+A document signed by both a patient or their representative and the patient’s health care practitioner stating the patient’s wishes for medical treatment at the end of their life.
 This is different to an advance directive because:

-- It is only available for patients with less than a year to live
+- It is available for patients with approximately one year to live

 - It is a document based on a conversation between the patient and their medical practitioner